ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

       through experiments that evaluate the function's performance in seconds or milliseconds.
-    - Correctly uses assignment statements, iteration constructs, conditional logic, and recursion in a way that passes the function's test suite, works efficiently, and conveys the intended function's purpose in a Pythonic fashion.
+    - Correctly uses assignment statements, iteration constructs, conditional logic, function invocation, and function recursion in a way that passes the function's test suite, works efficiently, and conveys the intended function's purpose in a Pythonic fashion.
-    - Correctly uses discrete structures such as numbers, tuples, sets, streams, and sequences in a way that passes the test suite, works efficiently, and conveys the intended purpose of the function in a Pythonic fashion.
+    - Correctly uses discrete structure variables such as numbers, tuples, sets, streams, and sequences in a way that passes the test suite, works efficiently, and conveys the intended purpose of the function in a Pythonic fashion.
+    - Correctly performs file and console input and output, ensuring that all input and output is displayed and stored correctly, is not corrupted, and is processed efficiently.
+    - Correctly performs calculations for statistical properties of data, such as the mean, median, and standard deviation, while also clearly displaying the data, its relevant summarization, and the meaning of all calculations.
   - Writes correct Python programs consisting of between one and five hundred lines of source code that correctly solve problems using the aforementioned discrete structures.